 Teens (over 12)

-The Small and Large Private Villas can both sleep up to 5.
-The Large Private Villa has 2 bedrooms (1 double and 1 twin) and can fit an extra mattress, while the Small Private Villa has a twin bedroom, plus the option of adding 2 single beds in the living area, and an extra mattress, too.
+The Small Private Villa can sleep up to 5.
+It has a twin bedroom, plus the option of adding 2 single beds in the living area, and an extra mattress, too.

-There are 2 baby cots available for use in Large Room 8 or the private villas - request in advance
+There are 2 baby cots available for use in Large Room 8 or the private villa - request in advance

 Remember baby and child equipment may be limited or need pre-booking

 Tas Otel is ideally situated on the quieter end of Kemalpasa Caddesi, Alacati’s main drag.
 Alacati is on the Cesme peninsula in western Turkey, 70km west of Izmir and just 3km from the sea.
 Cesme harbour is 10km away.

 Fly into Izmir Adnan Menderes airport (90km; a 45-minute drive).
 There are direct flights from the UK or it's a short 1-hour hop from Istanbul.
 Click on the links below for a list of airlines serving these airports.

 We'd recommend hiring a car.
 Although you can walk to the nearest beach in about 20 minutes and explore Alacati itself on foot, a car is indispensable for exploring the secluded beaches and historic sights further afield.
 Driving to Alacati; from Izmir is a doddle on the 6-lane Izmir-Cesme highway.
 It’s a long drive from Istanbul: a 2-hour high-speed ferry ride from Istanbul's Yenikapi quay to Bandirma quay, then a 340km drive through Balikesir, Manisa and Izmir to Alacati, which takes about 5 hours.